rashida53/note-taker/README.md

 ## [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## This repository contains the HTML, JavaScript and CSS files for the note taker challenge for module 11.
 It allows the user to take notes and save them by writing them to a database.
+The user can also delete notes on the app.
 It has been deployed using heroku.

 >## Table of contents